gabrielmcg/Docker-docs/ops/README.md

 <h2 class="title topictitle2" id="ariaid-title11">Server requirements</h2>

 <div class="body">
-<p class="p">The platform used in this configuration is a 3 node HPE Synergy 480 Gen10 deployment with
+<p class="p">The minimum platform requirement for this configuration is a 3 node HPE Synergy 480 Gen10 deployment with
 1 node in each Synergy frame and </p>